Moradi66/intro-to-android-workshop/Part-2/instructions.md

    ![alt text](screenshots/screenshot00005.png "Right click")

-   Close to the bottom there is a _Revel in Finder_ option.
+   Close to the bottom there is a _Reveal in Finder_ option.
 Select this.

    ![alt text](screenshots/screenshot00004.png "Menu options")